lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 System Behavior | **Movie not snapshot.** | Trends over time.
 Systems cause their own behavior through feedback.
 |Time | **Short and long term.** | Better understanding of change over time (e.g., worse before better, better before worse).

-## 6. Sessions 5-10 - Simulation Sessions Timestamp Script
+## 6. Sessions 5-10 - Participatory Simulation Learning Timestamp Script

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> 00:15 - Ideally no more than the first 5 minutes Done/Do Review
 - It's ideal to keep the first Done/Do Review short to save more time for the In-session Exercise and the Done/Do at the end that shows, simple, short, specific (4's) learning activites the team can do on their own between facilitated _MTL_ team meetings.